Table

 • You want to provide a way for advanced users to access information that is not applicable to all users.

-example of compound expandable table
+Example of a compound expandable table.

 1. Expandable cell: A cell that can be clicked to reveal more detail about an item.
 If the expansion for an item is already open, clicking on a different cell will close the current item and open a new one.